 One Small Success with Transferring to Wood

-My one small success for the week was transferring a (reverse image) paper printout of our logo to wood using a clear coat to adhere it.
-We let it dry over night, wet the paper and then rubbed it away.
+My one success for the week was transferring a (reverse image) paper printout of our logo to wood using a clear coat to adhere it.
+We spray the front of the paper with the clear coat, then apply it onto the wood.
+After letting it dry over night, I wet the paper and then rubbed it away.

-I was surprised at how well it turned out – save for the trace bits of paper I didn’t have the patience to rub off, and the build up of clear coat around the edges!
-I wonder if it will still look as cloudy if we seal it with another layer of clear or if every last bit of paper has to come off?
+I’m happy with how well it turned out.
+Save for the trace bits of paper I didn’t have the patience to rub off before photographing it, and the build up of clear coat around the edges, I’m pretty happy with the outcome!

 This image transfer technique is perfectly suitable for images with finer details, like the wording of our logo 🙂